sidha/white-rose/README.md

 `python stickers.py printfolder file/path/to/stickers/whiterose_caffeine_pack --printer-model QL-800 --printer-url usb://0x04f9:0x209b --sticker-count 70`

-### Print a total of 70 random stickers from a folder of JPGs
+### Print a total of 70 random stickers from a folder of JPGs to a QL-700:
 * Print at least 10 kary-mullis-pcr-1.jpg
 * (will print a total of 70 stickers, 60 random from a folder, and 10 of them will be kary-mullis-pcr-1.jpg):

-`python stickers.py printfolder stickers/whiterose_caffeine_pack --printer-model QL-800 --printer-url usb://0x04f9:0x209b --sticker-count 70 --print-at-least 10 path/to/stickers/custom/kary-mullis-pcr-1.jpg 10  path/to/stickers/custom/mike-yeadon-gov-virus-lie.jpg --print-extra 5 path/to/stickers/custom/redpillsxyz-sticker21.jpg 5 path/to/stickers/custom/jointhewhiterose2-qr.jpg`
+`python stickers.py printfolder stickers/whiterose_caffeine_pack --printer-model QL-700 --printer-url usb://0x04f9:0x209b --sticker-count 70 --print-at-least 10 path/to/stickers/custom/kary-mullis-pcr-1.jpg 10  path/to/stickers/custom/mike-yeadon-gov-virus-lie.jpg --print-extra 5 path/to/stickers/custom/redpillsxyz-sticker21.jpg 5 path/to/stickers/custom/jointhewhiterose2-qr.jpg`

-### Print a total of 80 random stickers from a folder of JPGs to a QL-800
+### Print a total of 80 random stickers from a folder of JPGs to a QL-800:
 * Print at least 10 kary-mullis-pcr-1.jpg
 * Print at least 10 mike-yeadon-gov-virus-lie.jpg
 * Print an extra 5 redpillsxyz-sticker21.jpg